 Doctor of Philosophy in Education (Ph.D.)

 A total of 72 semester hours is required in order to complete the degree.
 Students will take 15 credit hours of required COEHS and C&I core courses (see list below).
-An additional 25 credit hours will be taken in Mathematics Education.
-Students will also be required to complete 24 credit hours of doctoral dissertation coursework.
-Note: students are required to complete at least 9 credit hours of research tool courses.
+Students will also enroll in an additional 25 credit hours in the early childhood education.
+Students will also be required to complete 24 credit hours of doctoral dissertation coursework and complete at least 9 credit hours of research tool courses.

-College of Education Professional Core (6 semester hours)
+College of Education Professional Core (6 credit hours)